 Do you laugh when someone says, ‘let’s do lunch’?
-You do if you’re a typical American worker bee, slaving away in a cubicle littered with vending machine sandwich wrappers because you never leave your desk for lunch, let alone ‘do’ it.
+You do if you’re a typical American worker bee, slaving away in a cubicle littered with vending machine sandwich wrappers because you never leave your desk for lunch.

 Vacation: U.S. vs. Europe